Study Finds Cognitive Training Works Well to Alleviate Chemo Brain

-Von Ah also noted that beyond both the memory improvement and the speed-of-processing improvement that were measured, there were significant quality of life improvements after the training.
+Von Ah also noted that beyond the improvements in memory and speed of processing that were measured, there were significant improvements in quality of life after the training.

 She noted improvements in symptom distress, anxiety, fatigue and mood disturbance that were not so easily measured.
 In the past, there have been very few treatment options for patients dealing with these secondary problems that stem from the chemotherapy.

 “How can we improve quality of life?” she said.
 “That’s something we should be asking more often.
 I think we’re making progress now.”

 Von Ah believes that progress had been slowed in the past by the reluctance of both patients and the medical community to acknowledge how significant the problem is.